phptuts/codingwithnoah/summer-camp/day-1/variables-debug/index.md

 12) Click it again and see that when it goes back to the top it goes back to 7.

+### Challenge

-### Challenge) Create a "Text" variable and change it's value.
+Create a "Text" variable and change it's value.
 Use the debug blocks to see the value change.

-### Review / Conversation about why.
+### Review

+- How can you change the value of a variable?
+- Which block is used get the value of the variable?
+- What did you learn?

 ## Global Variables

 Global variables are special variables that are created outside of the normal program.
-Global variables allow you to keep the value in the variable when it goes back through the loop.
+Global variables don't reset when they start over when they go through the loop.

 ![Arduino Loop](/images/summer-camp/day-1/variables-debug/arduino-loop.png)